njlago/egdd/egdd.md

 ## Core Gameplay Mechanics (Detailed)

-- *Typing commands into your “terminal”*: *The majority of game interaction will be through the user typing a correct command sequence for the current mission into their terminal.
-Assuming the user types correctly, this will be how they traverse through tasks and levels.*
+- *Typing commands into your “terminal”*: *The majority of game interaction will take place by the player typing commands into their terminal.
+Assuming the user types the correct command sequence, they will be moved to their next task.
+The player will initially start with a limited number of basic commands such as ‘ls’, then as they progress further, unlock new commands through their companion.
+E.g., “use ‘cd’ to access a new directory, or in this case your backpack, with ‘cd backpack’”.*
-- *Core Gameplay Mechanic #2*: *Describe in 2 paragraphs or less, along with how it generally works*
+- *Picking up tools*: *A large part of the education in Cyber Spy will take place because of an increase in difficulty as a player progresses through levels.
+This increase will be due to the player picking up tools along the way in the form of new commands.
+Some of these commands will be highlighted/vibrating in levels for the player to collect, while others will be transferred directly to the players backpack via their companion.
+It is then up to the player to decide when the right time to use a given tool is.
-- *Core Gameplay Mechanic #3*: *Describe in 2 paragraphs or less, along with how it generally works*
+- *Traversal through a 2D *: *Describe in 2 paragraphs or less, along with how it generally works*

 ## Feedback